 If you have stressed, angry, and irritated skin, this calming serum will save it.
-It's designed to target the skincare woes that stress causes: breakouts, red patches, dullness, and worry lines.
+It's designed to target the skincare woes that stress causes, such as breakouts, red patches, dullness, and worry lines.

 Designed with 5% niacinamide, the serum addresses breakouts, blemishes, scars, red marks, and irritated skin.
 It's also enriched with skin-nourishing ingredients like hyaluronic acid, vitamin E, avocado oil, and rosemary extract.

-This gel serum has anti-aging benefits, thanks to 15% niacinamide and Sigesbeckia Orientalis that work to firm the skin and minimize the appearance of large pores, fine lines, and wrinkles.
+This gel serum has anti-aging benefits thanks to 15% niacinamide and Sigesbeckia orientalis, which work to firm the skin and minimize the appearance of large pores, fine lines, and wrinkles.
 There's also calming allantoin to relieve any irritation or redness.